asu-cactus/transchema/README.md

 ## Overview

-This repository contains Python scripts designed to automate the generation of SQL queries using the GPT-3.5 model from OpenAI.
+This repository contains Python scripts designed to automate the generation of SQL/Python queries using the GPT-3.5/GPT-4.0 model from OpenAI.
 It also includes utility functions for database operations, file reading, logging, and similarity calculations.

 ---